slott56/Trello-Action-Counts/README.rst

     export OAUTH_TOKEN=...
     export OAUTH_TOKEN_SECRET=...

-This is the base configuration file required by the Trello-Velocity app.
+This is the base configuration file required by the Trello ``action_counts.py`` app.

 Using the Trello Action Counts App
 ==================================